Certification Process

 - One credit hour on a quarter system = 10 clock hours, as long as all the hours in the course are relevant

-Online Training/Webinars: Online trainings/webinars can be applied to the education requirement.
-Pre-approved training for Prevention Specialists and trainings that are endorsed or sponsored by the following organizations are automatically pre-approved:
+Online training or webinars can be applied to the education requirement.
+Trainings endorsed or sponsored by the following organizations are automatically pre-approved:

 - International Certification & Reciprocity Consortium (IC&RC)